 There is a need for more information on this platform.
 Most of what users currently see comes from public avenues like Reddit.
 The Earncrypto platform has only its user's side when it comes to disputing claims.
 The official support channel has been marked as unreliable, but some other users report no problems at all with the platform.

 Since this is the current reality with Earncrypto, users should be wary of the promises made by the platform.
-The word “free” can translate to hours of work.
+The word “free” can translate into hours of work.
 It is quite easy to get disqualified from surveys, even if users do construct an online persona that gives them more survey options.

 Earncrypto draws many comparisons with Coinbase, another haven for people looking to earn “free cryptocurrency.”
 Users, however, might better look to Coinbase and other entry-level methods of earning cryptocurrency to avoid problems.

-Coinbase also has a better track record when it comes to actually teaching crypto to its users.
-As we stated earlier, Earncrypto also advertises education in cryptocurrency for its users, but there aren’t any resources readily available (as of 2019).
+Coinbase also has a better track record when it comes to actually teach crypto to its users.
+As we stated earlier, Earncrypto also advertises education in cryptocurrency for its users, but there aren't any resources readily available (as of 2019).